appform-io/ranger/README.md

 }
 ```

-That's it .. your service will register to zookeeper when it starts up.
+That's it.
+Your service will register to zookeeper when it starts up.

 #### Sample Configuration